 Changes in the hierarchy

-Whenever a new cat is introduced into a family, everyone has to reassess their place in the hierarchy.
+Whenever a new cat is introduced into a family, everyone has to reassess its place in the hierarchy.
 This leads to stress, and conflicts may arise as a result.
 This is a natural social behavior that you find among humans too.
 You may witness the most dominant cat seeking out conflicts in an effort to establish dominance over the newcomer.

 While these conflicts may not be fun to watch, they are a part of normal animal behavior.
 The advice is to intervene only when conflicts become violent.